 Quick Connect is an electronic application system for Family Foster Home Licensing.
-The system is designed for ease in completing and submitting applications on-line.
-The system permits licensing agencies and foster parent applicants to follow the progress of their applications, and to print the license.
-If you are an applicant or licensee, you will be given a log-on ID and an initial password for the Quick Connect website.
+The system is designed for ease in completing and submitting applications online.
+The system permits licensing agencies and foster parent applicants to follow the progress of their applications and to print the license.
+If you are an applicant or licensee, your licensing agency may give you a logon ID and an initial password for the Quick Connect website.